ketankartoza/qgis-gea-plugin/docs/src/user/guide/login.md

 ## Why Logging In is Important

-Logging into Planet.com is crucial for accessing the latest NICFI imagery.
-Through Norway’s International Climate & Forests Initiative (NICFI), users can utilise Planet’s high-resolution, analysis-ready mosaics of the world's tropics.
+Logging into Planet.com is important for accessing the latest NICFI imagery.
+Through Norway’s International Climate & Forests Initiative (NICFI), users can use Planet’s high-resolution, analysis-ready mosaics of the world's tropics.
 This data is essential for efforts to reduce and reverse the loss of tropical forests, combat climate change, and conserve biodiversity.

 ## Logging In

-Click on the 1️⃣ `Login` button.
+Click on the 1️⃣ `Login` button in QGIS.
 Upon clicking, the sign-in form will open.

 ![Login](./img/login-1.png)